 The ending of a marriage or a long term relationship is one of the most painful experiences families will live through, and it can be difficult to focus on the tasks at hand.
-The Burlington and Oakville Family Lawyers at Feltmate Delibato Heagle LLP are here to guide you through these challenging times by helping you sort through the related uncertainties.
+The Family Lawyers at Feltmate Delibato Heagle LLP are here to guide you through these challenging times by helping you sort through the related uncertainties.

 At Feltmate Delibato Heagle, our role is to help clarify your needs and concerns and explain your options to resolving issues surrounding separation or divorce - and their implications.
 First, we assist our clients in determining what process to use to resolve their family law matters, whether it’s through mediation, collaborative law or through the more traditional methods of resolution through negotiation or litigation.
 Couples have the choice of using mediation or collaborative law or the more traditional approach of divorce litigation.
-Our Family Law Team of Oakville and Burlington divorce lawyers, mediators and collaborative law lawyers can assist you in determining which approach would be best for your family.
+Our Family Law Team of divorce lawyers, mediators and collaborative law lawyers can assist you in determining which approach would be best for your family.
 Learn more about Mediation and Collaborative Law.

 We understand that not all separations and divorces may be suited to mediation or collaborative law.
 As your divorce lawyers, we will work to resolve your disputes through effective negotiations.
 With extensive experience in all areas of family law, we make strategic moves that are in your best interest.
 We are a strong force to help you through issues that include the following, as well as other areas of family law:

 - Marriage Contracts